Aubane Droguet

-Aubane Droguet (born 27 December 2002) is a French tennis player.
+Aubane Droguet (born 27 December 2002) is an inactive French tennis player.

 She has career-high WTA rankings of 711 in singles, achieved on 23 August 2021, and 454 in doubles, reached on 18 April 2022.

 Droguet made her Grand Slam main-draw debut at the 2019 French Open, after receiving a wildcard for the doubles tournament, partnering Séléna Janicijevic.

 In July 2019, she won her first title on the professional circuit, in the doubles event at Les Contamines-Montjoie, France, partnering Margaux Rouvroy.